favonia/cloudflare-ddns/docs/DESIGN.markdown

 Be the 🌟 best DDNS tool 🌟 that [favonia](mailto:favonia+github@gmail.com) wants to use.

+1. Support all features [favonia](mailto:favonia+github@gmail.com) wants, including emojis.

-1. Be secure as much as possible and practical.
+2. Be secure as much as possible and practical.

    - Prefer open security over security through obscurity.
    - Use code analysis, unit testing, fuzzing, and other techniques to discover bugs.
    - Detect common misconfigurations.

-2. Support all features [favonia](mailto:favonia+github@gmail.com) wants, including lots of emojis.

-3. Be efficient in network usage, speed, and memory usage.
+3. Be efficient in network usage, CPU usage, memory usage, and whatnot.

 4. Support other useful features that are easily maintainable.

 ### Architecture

-The source code follows the [standard Go project layout](https://github.com/golang-standards/project-layout).
+The source code follows the [standard Go project layout](https://github.com/golang-standards/project-layout), where `/cmd/` holds the command-line interface and `/internal/` holds the internal packages.
 The updater is factored into many internal packages, each in charged of a small part of the program logic.
 See the [Go Reference](https://pkg.go.dev/github.com/favonia/cloudflare-ddns/) for a detailed documentation of the code structure.

 ### Roadmap